SpicySyntax/MachineLearningMarchMadness/README.md

 ## Results (Version 1 calculated using Logistic Regression in March 2018 ~90th percentile (If I remember correctly))

-### Got Second in both work brackets and personal brackets
+### Got 2n in both work brackets and personal brackets

   (Using regular season team statistics, matchup data from 2011-2017 post season games and Logistic Regression):